An 18th-century wheat mill gets a second life as a country inn and cooking school

 What we didn’t know that day in the kitchen, and I must make a point to tell Bernard (we are in touch on social media) is that the Tartes aux Pommes Soizic was to become a part of our family tradition as well.
 I make it for dessert every Thanksgiving, although if I am rushed, I haphazardly fold the crust, rather than place it precisely in a scalloped dish and the apples are not always as perfectly arranged as Bernard’s.

-This seems like a good time to return to the subject of carrots, because that day in the kitchen Chef Pascal next showed us how to prepare one of his favourite soups: Curried Zucchini.
-As I chopped zucchini for Pascal, I took the chance to ask him about the carrots he had prepared for our arrival dinner the previous night.
+This seems like a good time to return to the subject of carrots, because Chef Pascal was also in the kitchen that day and I had some questions about the carrots he had prepared for our arrival dinner the previous evening.
+As we stood together chopping zucchini for the soup I saw my chance.

 The Secret to Pascal's Perfect Carrots

-And yet, I was most astonished by the carrots – they were so delicious, it entirely changed my view of carrots.
+Everything served at our arrival evening was divine: The Duck Confit with potatoes and green beans were sheer heaven.
+A simple green salad was extraordinary.
+And all of it was enjoyed with a local sparkling wine of Saumur and the Cabernet Franc from the nearby vineyards of Chinon.
+And yet, I was most astonished by the carrots which were so delicious, it entirely changed my view of carrots.
 They were cooked to perfect tenderness with a sprinkle of fresh herbs atop, and had a taste so robust and well, carroty, it was as if these were the world’s first carrots – the perfect specimen.

 Pascal is also the gardener at Le Moulin, so all the vegetables are incredibly fresh.
 But I had had fresh carrots before.
 What made his carrots so delicious, I asked?
 He smiled and made a quick outward gesture with his hands: “simple.”
 The French “simple,” is pronounced differently (rhymes with “psalm”) and I understood that he meant prepared with simplicity.
 “Au beurre et à l’ail,” he added, with butter and garlic.
 He made the hand gesture once more to emphasize the point – “simple”.

 Hmm.
 I needed more.
 But how exactly are they cooked?
 They were simmered in water and butter until the water evaporated, he said, leaving them to caramelize in the remaining butter.
 Could it really be that simple and taste that incredible?
 I scribbled some notes and tucked them in with the other recipes.
 I thanked Pascal and went upstairs to get ready for dinner.
-I felt privy to a special culinary secret – I knew how to create perfect French carrots.
+I felt privy to a special culinary secret – I had the intel to create perfect French carrots.

 That night, Bernard and Pascal joined us for dinner.
 (Jonathan was not at Le Moulin when we visited.)
 The Poulet au vin du Jura was exceptional, the mushrooms added an incredible depth of flavour – well were worth the forest forage.
 It was special to enjoy Pascal’s zucchini soup and Bernard’s apple tart, having had a part in preparing them.
 We drank more wine, ate more cheese and enjoyed another perfect evening in the candlelit dining room.